UoB-COMSM0110/2024-group-2/README.md

 ## Design

+Based on the requirements, we were able to formulate a system architecture.
+The user would first interact with a start menu where they would be able to view instructions, and select single, or multiplayer game modes.
+This start screen would represent the start game state and selecting a play mode would transition the player into one of the two playing game states.
+Within the playing state, would be able to move their tank, adjust shot power and angle and fire a shot.
+We decided to have a Main class that would handle game state switching and running the gameplay engine.
+As processing is an object-oriented language, we determined that all other game objects (e.g., the tank, power bar, health bar, weapon display, weapon) would be best represented as ancillary classes with proprietary methods to execute their required functions.
+Between rounds a shop game state would also be launched to allow players to purchase additional items to improve their gameplay.

 ### Class diagram

 This [class diagram](https://github.com/UoB-COMSM0110/2024-group-2/blob/main/.github/images/Tanks_Class_Diagram.png) represents the final implementation of our game.
 For simplicity, the getting and setting methods for the majority of private class attributes have not been shown.
 In retrospect, we could have made more use of inheritance to simplify the codebase.
 More specifically, the design could be improved by having an abstract GameScreen class from which the Shop, GameOver, and GameStart classes inherit, as these classes share common functionality with very similar implementations of button drawing and detection of button pressing.
 This highlights the importance of investing time in designing a software system upfront, before beginning to implement it.
 This is particularly evident for a project in which several members of the team are developing features concurrently, as duplication of effort for similar features can happen which would likely have been avoided by a single developer.
 However, it is often difficult to fully anticipate all design considerations upfront.
 As we adopted an agile approach to development for this project, we decided to prioritise producing a minimum viable product early in the development cycle over investing more time in considering the design of the software system.